-&lt;sup>32 The first such evaluation should occur before a request for renewal of Ministerial consent.
+27 The first such evaluation should occur before a request for renewal of Ministerial consent.

-&lt;sup>33 In certain circumstances the PEC may be replaced by a panel from a professional accreditation agency (such as the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation) if a) the accreditation review is sufficiently similar to that of PEQAB and b) it covers most areas typically addressed in a PEC review.
-In such cases an organization would supplement the self-study, tailored toward the professional accreditation, with a self-study against PEQAB criteria not sufficiently addressed through the relevant accreditation criteria.
+28 In certain circumstances the PEC may be replaced by a panel from a professional accreditation agency (such as the Canadian Engineering Accreditation Board or the Council for Interior Design Accreditation) if a) the accreditation review is sufficiently similar to that of PEQAB and b) it covers most areas typically addressed in a PEC review.
+In such cases an organization would supplement the self-study, tailored toward the professional accreditation, with a self-study against those PEQAB criteria not sufficiently addressed through the relevant accreditation criteria.

-&lt;sup>34 or to the Accreditation report where applicable.
+29 or to the Accreditation report where applicable.

-Include the institution's policies and procedures for periodic evaluation (see Appendix 10.4).
-NEW PROGRAMS
+Include the institution's policies and procedures for periodic evaluation and provide a narrative or policy which addresses how the institution will distinguish in its self-evaluation between the different modes of delivery (see Appendix 10.3).